 The shares of Class B common stock will automatically convert into shares of Class A common stock at the time of a business combination, or earlier at the option of the holder, on a one-for-one basis, subject to adjustment as provided herein.
-In the case that additional shares of Class A common stock, or equity-linked securities, are issued or deemed issued in excess of the amounts issued in the Initial Public Offering and related to the closing of a business combination, the ratio at which the shares of Class B common stock will convert into shares of Class A common stock will be adjusted (unless the holders of a majority of the issued and outstanding shares of the Company's Class B common stock agree to waive such anti-dilution adjustment with respect to any such issuance or deemed issuance) so that the number of shares of Class A common stock issuable upon conversion of all shares of Class A common stock issued and outstanding upon the completion of the Initial Public Offering, plus all shares of the Company's Class A common stock and equity-linked securities issued or deemed issued in connection with a business combination, excluding any shares or equity-linked securities issued, or to be issued, to any seller in a business combination.
+In the case that additional shares of Class A common stock, or equity-linked securities, are issued or deemed issued in excess of the amounts issued in the Initial Public Offering and related to the closing of a business combination, the ratio at which the shares of Class B common stock will convert into shares of Class A common stock will be adjusted (unless the holders of a majority of the issued and outstanding shares of the Company's Class B common stock agree to waive such anti-dilution adjustment with respect to any such issuance or deemed issuance) so that the number of shares of Class A common stock issuable upon conversion of all shares of Class B common stock will equal, in the aggregate, on an as-converted basis, 20% of the sum of all shares of common stock issued and outstanding upon the completion of the Initial Public Offering, plus all shares of the Company's Class A common stock and equity-linked securities issued or deemed issued in connection with a business combination, excluding any shares or equity-linked securities issued, or to be issued, to any seller in a business combination.